redhat-nfvpe/telemetry-framework-rhv/README.md

 Engine configuration will be dealt with in the following sections.

-### Subscribe and setup repositories

-With our subscription information all setup, we can run the `bootstrap.yml` playbook to subscribe our engine host and setup the repositories.

-    ansible-playbook -i inventory/hosts.yml \
-      --limit engine \
-      --ask-vault-pass \
-      playbooks/bootstrap.yml

 ## Install RHV engine

 Installation of RHV engine should be as simple as running the following commands: